-On the other hand, finite first moment with respect to the \teichmuller metric does not imply the same in the word metric.
-For the exceptional surfaces above for which the \teichmuller space is $\H$, Furstenberg showed that there is a finite first $d_{\H}$-moment random walk whose harmonic measure on $S^1$ is absolutely continuous.
+On the other hand, finite first moment with respect to the \teichmuller metric does not imply finite first moment in the word metric.
+This is because the mapping class group is distorted under the orbit map to \teichmuller space.
+For the exceptional surfaces mentioned above whose \teichmuller space is $\H$, Furstenberg showed that there is a finite first $d_{\H}$-moment random walk whose harmonic measure on $S^1$ is absolutely continuous.
 Thus, for the exceptional surfaces Theorem~\ref{t:main} derives statistical hyperbolicity covering both singular and Lebesgue class measures in one statement.
-For non-exceptional moduli, the Furstenberg problem is still open.
-Conditional on its solution, Theorem~\ref{t:main} then covers singular and also the Lebesgue class measures analysed by Dowdall-Duchin-Masur in one statement.
+For non-exceptional moduli, a solution to the Furstenberg problem has recently been announced by Eskin-Mirzakhani-Rafi \cite{Esk-Mir-Raf}.
+Thus Theorem~\ref{t:main} covers singular and also Lebesgue class measures analysed by Dowdall-Duchin-Masur in one statement.

 We will first present the proof of Theorem~\ref{t:main} when the complex dimension of $\T(S)$ is greater than one.
 This is the harder case.
 For the exceptional surfaces, that is when $\T(S) = \H$, the proof of Theorem~\ref{t:main} is obviously easier because the ambient geometry is already hyperbolic.
-However, as mentioned above, the harmonic measure is singular.
+However, as mentioned above, many harmonic measures are singular.
 So there is something to prove.
-The argument is straightforward and uses the geodesic separation property for harmonic measure that is already formulated in the proof of the harder case of Theorem~\ref{t:main}.
+The argument required in the exceptional case is straightforward and uses the geodesic separation property for harmonic measure that is already formulated in the proof of the harder case of Theorem~\ref{t:main}.

 In fact, we present the exceptional case as a special case of a more general theorem when the ambient geometry is hyperbolic.
 We prove: